Flag of Argentina: Shape and size

+In 2002, the Instituto Argentino de Normalización y Certificación defined the flag's official proportions as 1:16, or 5:8.
+It is one of five national flags that use the ratio 5:8, the others being Guatemala, Palau, Poland, and Sweden.

-From 1978, the flag's official proportions are 9:14, and its official size is 0.9 by 1.4 meters.
-It features three stripes alternating sky blue, white and sky blue.
-Each stripe is 30 centimeters high.
+From 1978, the flag's official proportions was 9:14, and its official size was 0.9 by 1.4 meters, which each stripe being 30 centimeters high.
 In the center stripe there is an emblem known as the Sun of May (Sol de Mayo), a golden sun.
 Historian Diego Abad de Santillán claimed that the Sun of May was a representation of the Inca sun god Inti.

 Flags with proportions of 1:2 and 2:3 are also in use.

 Colors

 The colors are officially defined using the CIE 1976 standard:

 The following are given for computer, textile, print and plastic use:

 The Spanish word celeste (sky blue) is used to describe the colour of the blue stripes.